Fern-Gully/offline-learning-hub/README.md

 ## Deploying the Repository

-Once the Pi is reachable over SSH, transfer this repository and mirror the filesystem structure.
+Once the Pi is reachable over SSH, stage the repository under the `pi` user's home directory and then copy individual files into place.
+This avoids wiping unrelated content that may already exist on the device.

 ### Option A: Clone via Git on the Pi